 Fxinfoonline posted the excellent video below called Fibonacci Retracements and Number Sequence – Why they Don’t Work in Forex Trading.
 What Fxinfoonline says for the Forex market also holds true for the stock market.
 This is a controversial video but it’s important that you hear a critical analysis of Fibonacci retracement levels because, after all, it’s your own hard earned money at stake.

-Jason Bond had a huge winner in the stock Real Goods Solar (RSOL).
-He sent out a stock alert on Friday, May 24th 2013 at around $3.83 and one trading day later, he sold around $4.47: a whopping 15%+ profit in just 1 trading day!
-Jason used the 61.8% Fibonacci retracement level in the daily time frame to work his swing trade entry.
+I had a huge winner in the stock Real Goods Solar (RSOL).
+I entered on Friday, May 24th 2013 at around $3.83 and one trading day later, I sold around $4.47: a whopping 15%+ profit in just 1 trading day!
+I used the 61.8% Fibonacci retracement level in the daily time frame to work this swing trade entry.